diarmuidw/PythonBook/Chapter6.md

 The above command will start the Gunicorn server and your web application will be hosted on `http://localhost:8000`.

 That's it!
-You have successfully set up a web server for your Python web application.# Chapter 6: Web Development in Python
+You have successfully set up a web server for your Python web application.

 # Flask and Django Frameworks